 The Council may create one or more committees of Council.
-At present, there are eight principal committees: Landcare; Passenger Transport; Policy, Finance and Strategy; Regional Land Transport; Environment; Rural Services and Wairarapa; Utility Services and the Wellington Regional Strategy.
-A diagram of the committee structure can be found in section 4.5.
+At present, there are eight principal committees: Catchment Management; Finance, Evaluation and Risk; Parks, Forests and Utilities; Regional Land Transport; Regulatory; Regional Sustainability; Transport and Access; and Wellington Regional Strategy.
+A diagram of the committee structure, including the relevant chairpersons, can be found in section 4.5.

-A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by the Council are set out in the Council's Terms of Reference (which describe the membership, objectives and responsibilities of each committee).
-Committee chairpersons may be called on to act as an official spokesperson on a particular issue.
+A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by the Council, as set out in the Terms of Reference and Delegations for Council Committees (which describe the membership, objectives and responsibilities of each committee).
+The committee chairperson has the power to exercise a casting vote, except in the case of the Wellington Regional Strategy Committee.
+Committee chairpersons may be called on to act as official spokespersons on particular issues.
 They may be removed from office by resolution of Council.

-Chief executive
+Chief Executive

-The chief executive is appointed by the Council in accordance with section 42 of the Local Government Act 2002.
-The chief executive is responsible for implementing and managing the Council's policies and objectives within the budgetary constraints established by the Council.
-In terms of section 42 of the Act, the responsibilities of the chief executive are:
+The Chief Executive is appointed by the Council in accordance with section 42 of the Local Government Act 2002.
+The Chief Executive is responsible for implementing and managing the Council's policies and objectives within the budgetary constraints established by the Council.
+In terms of section 42 of the Act, the responsibilities of the Chief Executive are:

-- implementing the decisions of Council - providing advice to the Council - ensuring that all responsibilities, duties and powers delegated to the chief executive or to any person employed by the chief executive, or imposed or conferred by any Act, regulation or bylaw, are properly performed or exercised - managing the activities of Greater Wellington effectively and efficiently - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of Greater Wellington - providing leadership for the staff of Greater Wellington - employing staff on behalf of the Council.
+- implementing the decisions of Council - providing advice to the Council - ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw, are properly performed or exercised - managing the activities of Greater Wellington effectively and efficiently - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of Greater Wellington - providing leadership for the staff of Greater Wellington - employing staff on behalf of the Council.